OfficeDev/O365-Cloud-Sec-Tooling/Securescore/securescore_get.md

 /getTenantSecureScores(period=)/content
 ## Response
 If successful, this method returns a 200 OK response code version object and collection of score data objects for every Secure Score control in the response body.
+## Error
+If successful, this method returns a 400 Bad Request code version object and collection of score data objects for every Secure Score control in the response body.
+For example if period ranges outside 1-90 are chosen.
 ## Response Content Definitions
 tenantId              : (GUID) Your tenant ID